Sail aboard Mahina Tiare III, a Hallberg-Rassy 46, with John Neal and Amanda

 For windless days, a 75 h.p.
 Volvo diesel engine provides up to

-liferaft, extensive first aid supplies, INMARSAT-C and Iridium worldwide
+liferaft, extensive first aid supplies and Iridium worldwide

 weatherfax, Navtex, extensive instrumentation, 3 bilge pumps, automatic

 and manual fire extinguishers, float vests for each person,

 manual and electric watermakers and 265 gallons of water.
 Heat

 is provided by two independent forced air furnaces.
 The tender is